 Where can I sit and will there be enough room?

 We are working hard to maximise the space available to us while keeping everyone at a safe distance.
-Icon made by Freepik.

-Will be be able to sing?
+Will the congregation be able to sing?

 Will we have bread and wine at Communion?

 Communion will be bread only at present.
-Icons made by smashicons.

 Will there be coffee after or a chance to socialise?

 At the moment we aren't able to offer refreshments, or to allow for a social time indoors before or after the service.
 We do however have plenty for room in the churchyard, so why not bring a coffee with you (or nip into the cafe in the park to buy one) and catch up with friends in a group of up to 6 outside following all the usual social distancing etiquette.

 Will the toilets be open?